 The Fishermen’s trail brands itself as “probably one of best coastal trails in the world”, and it truly is stunning, at least those sections that we hiked were.
 The trail follows the coast line, along old paths that have actually been used by fishermen and other locals.
 The Atlantic coast in Portugal is rugged, due to strong ocean winds and the waves that constantly hit the rocks.
 The trail consist of four sections that are suitable for day hikes, from 15 to 22 kilometers, and of five circular trails covering some inland paths also.

 The northern end of the Fishermen’s Trail is in Porto Covo, from where the path runs south through coastal Alentejo all the way to Odeceixe.
 South from there, on Vicentina Coast in western Algarve, there isn’t a nonstop coastal path, but instead some shorter sections that connect with the Historical trail.
 There are accommodation options from home-stays to hotels along the way, so it’s easy to hike the whole trail in Alentejo coast without camping gear.
 There are also some camping sites for those willing to carry more equipment or on a tight budget.
 But as most of the Fishermen’s Trail is sandy, walking is somewhat demanding with heavy backpacks.

 Our hike from Almograve to Vila Nova de Milfontes

 We selected Almograve as a base for exploring the coastal Alentejo, and it was a nice choice; small, idyllic and quiet village just few hundred meters from the coastline.
 It’s basically just a group of white houses with some restaurants and mini-markets near the roundabout in the center.
 There are no fancy hotels, but nice home-stays and holiday homes instead, like this cozy Airbnb room where we stayed.
-The nearby Vila Nova de Milfontes wasn’t bad either; it’s a bit bigger and very pretty town with more services for visitors, but it’s still quite laid-back, at least outside the busiest summer months.
+The nearby Vila Nova de Milfontes would have been a great base too – it’s a bit bigger and very pretty town with more services for visitors, but it’s still quite laid-back, at least outside the busiest summer months.